Vice President | Corporate Health Physicist

 What do you perceive is the greatest challenge facing America today regarding your subject-matter-expertise?

-Effectively communicating what radiation can and cannot do.
-There are many things that are possible because of radiation, yet it still has a stigma – or negative connotation – attached to it.
-Many radiation protection professionals may be excellent at what they do, but few are good at talking about it in an understandable way.
+I think that communications is an aspect of radiation emergency response that is sometimes overlooked, yet is extremely important – particularly communicating technical information to the general public and those police, fire, EMS, and medical personnel responding to a radiological event.
+There are many positive things that are possible because of radiation, yet it still has a stigma – or negative connotation – attached to it.
+Many radiation protection professionals may be excellent at the technical aspects of their jobs, but few are good at talking about it in an understandable way.
+I think I can make a difference in helping others learn to effectively communicate radiation-related information, thus having a positive impact on overall radiation emergency response.

 UNIVERSITY OF TENNESSEE